blinklabs-io/docs/src/content/docs/guides/bursa/007-address-commands.md

 <a name="address"></a>

+Bursa Command Line Guide for Working with Cardano Addresses.

 ## Address
 Bursa can be used to generate Cardano wallet addresses from a payment verification key through the `build` command.
 Bursa can also be used to parse out addresses and display its components using `info`.